BECOMING JEWISH

 With Judaism I have found the values that I searched for.
 Judaism shows me the way to become a holy person.
 The way of salvation is by action rather than faith.
 We are in partnership with God to make the world better.
 I am looking forward to becoming part of the Jewish community.

-By L., a female Reform convert:
+By L, a Reform female

 I was raised in a Protestant religious tradition, but had "bonded" with Judaism when I was in college through my friendships with many Jewish students.